 When returning to a flood-affected house or building, dry it out quickly by opening all the doors and windows.
-If possible, use fans to speed up the process.
+If possible, use fans, or air-conditioners on dry mode, to speed up the process.
 If the roof space was flooded, it also will need extra ventilation to speed up the drying process.